amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 A Mannheim slide rule has $C$ and $D$ scales for arithmetic operations ($×$ and $÷$), $L$ scale for common logarithm ($log_{10}$), $A$ and $B$ scales for square and square root ($x^2$ and $\sqrt{x}$), $K$ scale for cubic and cube root ($x^3$ and $\sqrt[3]{x}$), and $S$ and $T$ scales for trigonometric functions ($sin$ and $tan$).

 The following is the Post 1447 simplex slide rule, manufactured by the Japanese company Hemmi in the late 1950s.
-As is common with Japanese slide rules, this one is made of bamboo, which is a far better material than wood, because bamboo is far more resistant to warping and it slides more smoothly.
-In slide rule parlance, the term "simplex" refers to the slide rules with scales on only one side of the frame.
+As is common with Japanese slide rules, this one is made of bamboo, which is a better material than wood, because bamboo is more resistant to warping and it slides more smoothly.
+In slide rule parlance, the term "simplex" refers to the models with scales on only one side of the frame.

 ![Post 1447](./figures/SlideRules/Post1447/front.jpg)

-Although the frame has scales only on the frontside, the slide has scales on both sides.
-On Mannheim rules, like the Post 1447, the backside of the slide has $S$, $L$, and $T$ scales, which are read through cutout windows at each end.
+Unlike its simplex frame, the Mannheim slide has engraved on its backside the $S$, $L$, and $T$ scales, which are read through cutout windows at each end.
 The plastic of the windows are etched with fixed, red indices for reading the scales.
-When using simplex slide rules, one flips the slide to the frontside of the slide rule, depending on whether the predominant calculations are arithmetic or trigonometric.
+When using a simplex slide rule, one sometimes flips the slide round, depending on whether the predominant calculations are arithmetic or trigonometric.

 ![Post 1447](./figures/SlideRules/Post1447/back.jpg)

-The original Mannheim slide rule was invented in 1859 by [Amédée Mannheim](https://en.wikipedia.org/wiki/Amédée_Mannheim), a French artillery officer, for quickly computing artillery firing solutions in the field.
+The original Mannheim slide rule was invented in 1859 by [Amédée Mannheim](https://en.wikipedia.org/wiki/Amédée_Mannheim), a French artillery officer, for quickly computing firing solutions in the field.
 It had only $C$, $D$, $A$, and $B$ scales, so it was capable of computing only $×$, $÷$, $x^2$, and $\sqrt{x}$.
 This suited its intended purpose.

 ***Rietz type***—A slight improvement upon the Mannheim slide rule was the German Rietz type.
 It added the $ST$ scale for small angles in the range $[0.573°, $ $5.73°$], or in radians $[0.01, 0.1]$.
 In this angular range, $sin(\theta) \approx tan(\theta)$, so the combined $sin$-$tan$ scale suffices—for engineers, that is.
 The following is the Nestler 23 R Rietz, a famous German slide rule known to be a favourite of Albert Einstein.
 The 23 R dates to 1907, but the example below is from the 1930s.
 The frontside has $K$ and $A$ scales on the upper frame, $B$, $CI$ (reverse $C$), and $C$ scales on the slide, and $D$ and $L$ scales on the lower frame.